-It also helps in finding opportunities like guest blogging, content promoters, giveaways, reviews and more.
+It also helps in finding opportunities like guest blogging, content promoters, giveaways, reviews, and more.

 Social mention offers real-time reporting on brand mentions on different social media networks.
 It also provides sentiment analysis of a brand on different social networks.

-The tool monitors mention of a brand on different networks including blogs, social bookmarking sites, micro-blogs, image and video networks.
+The tool monitors the mention of a brand on different networks including blogs, social bookmarking sites, micro-blogs, image and video networks.

 Google Alerts is a great free tool to monitor your brand’s mentions on the web.

 You can set alerts for certain keywords and have them delivered to your inbox every time your brand gets mentioned on the web.

 Mention provides real-time monitoring of your one free keyword across different web pages, blogs, forums, images, videos and social media across 42 different languages.

 You can also make the most of its mobile app, to stay updated while on the move.
 Here you can read the complete review of Mention.

 Evernote is one of the best tools for organizing your marketing campaigns.
 Use Evernote to keep both your personal and professional life organized.